ANNUAL REPORTING 2023 SCHOOL YEAR

 5. NAPLAN ANNUAL ASSESSMENTS

-Assessment Area Orana CPS State Average National Average %
+Assessment Area Orana CPS Average CEWA Schools Average State Average National Average

-Assessment Area Orana CPS State Average National Average %
+Assessment Area Orana CPS Average CEWA Schools Average State Average National Average

 1. PARENT/CARER - STUDENT AND TEACHER SATISFACTION